Photo:

 Hours: Open Wednesday–Saturday, 10 a.m–4 p.m.

-Lang’s Horse and Pony Farm
+Lang’s Horse and Pony Farm, Mount Vernon

 Location: 21463 Little Mountain Rd., Mount Vernon

-Hours: Daily 9 a.m.–6 p.m., but reservations must be made in advance.
+Hours: Daily 10 a.m.–5 p.m. (opens at 9 a.m. on Saturday and Sunday), but reservations must be made in advance.
 Call 360-424-7630.

-Skagit-Squatch Bigfoot Museum
+Skagit-Squatch Bigfoot Museum, Burlington

 As you head to downtown Burlington, keep an eye out for the quirky little Skagit-Squatch Museum.
 It’s a spot you probably never thought of visiting, but will always remember.
-The museum sits next to the home of Mike Vail, who began this labor of love post-retirement.
+The museum sits next to the home of Mike Vail, who began this labor of love postretirement.
 He sums his mission up in three words: free, fun, family.

 Location: 516 Avon Ave., Burlington

-Children’s Museum of Skagit County
+Children’s Museum of Skagit County, Burlington

 Location: 432 Fashion Way, Burlington

-Hours: Sunday–Monday, noon–4 p.m.; Tuesday–Saturday, 10 a.m.–4 p.m.
+Hours: Sunday, noon–4 p.m.; Monday–Tuesday and Thursday–Saturday, 10 a.m.–4 p.m.; Wednesday, 10 a.m.–5 p.m.
 Check their Facebook page for updates.

-Heritage Flight Museum
+Heritage Flight Museum, Burlington

 Located at the Skagit Regional Airport in Burlington, the Heritage Flight Museum is a cool little spot dedicated to honoring veterans and displaying (and flying!) historic military aircraft.
-The museum was founded in 1996 by Apollo 8 astronaut Major General William Anders — one of the Apollo 8 crew members.
-Your little pilot-in-training can get up close and personal with cool vintage war planes and memorabilia at this non-profit museum.
+The museum was founded in 1996 by Apollo 8 astronaut Major General William Anders — one of the crew members.
+Your little pilot-in-training can get up close and personal with cool vintage war planes and memorabilia at this nonprofit museum.

 Location: 15053 Crosswind Dr., Burlington